digiltd/oh-rtd-test/One-Wire-Binding.md

 # Generic Item Binding Configuration

-In order to bind an item to a !OneWire device, you need to provide configuration settings.
+In order to bind an item to a OneWire device, you need to provide configuration settings.
 The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
-The syntax for the !OneWire binding configuration string is explained here:
+The syntax for the OneWire binding configuration string is explained here:

     onewire="<sensorId>#<unitId>"